zhehaowang/zhehao.me/book-notes/ecpp/it5-12-ctor-dtor-assignment-oprs.md

   return *this;
 }
 ```
-This version works, but it's exception-unsafe: if new Bitmap(...) yields an exception (insufficient memory, or copyctor of Bitmap throws), the Widget will end up holding a pointer to the deleted Bitmap.
+This version works, but it's exception-unsafe: if `new Bitmap(...)` yields an exception (insufficient memory, or copyctor of Bitmap throws), the `Widget` will end up holding a pointer to the deleted `Bitmap`.

-Making operator= exception-safe typically renders it self-assignment-safe, too.
+Making `operator=` exception-safe typically renders it self-assignment-safe, too.
 As a result, it's increasingly common to deal with issues of self-assignment by ignoring them, focusing instead on achieving exception safety.
 In this code to achieve exception safety, we only have to reorder the statements:
 ```cpp
 Widget& Widget::operator=(const Widget& rhs)